Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 The legend of the Yeti has deep roots in the folklore and mythology of the indigenous peoples of the Himalayas, including the Sherpa, Tibetan, and Nepalese communities.
 The name “Yeti” is derived from the Tibetan word “yeh-teh,” which translates to “rock bear” or “man-bear.”

-Stories of encounters with the Yeti have been passed down through generations, with accounts ranging from sightings of large footprints in the snow to alleged confrontations with the creature itself.
+Stories of encounters with the Yeti have been passed down through generations, with accounts ranging from sightings of giant footprints in the snow to alleged confrontations with the creature itself.

-The Yeti is often described as a mysterious and elusive being, with sightings typically occurring in remote and inhospitable mountainous regions.
+The Yeti is often described as mysterious and elusive.
+Sightings typically occur in remote and inhospitable mountainous regions.

 Despite numerous reported sightings and expeditions in search of evidence, concrete scientific proof of the

 Yeti’s existence remains elusive.
-Skeptics attribute sightings to misidentifications of known animals, such as bears or Himalayan brown bears, as well as the influence of cultural beliefs and superstitions.
+Skeptics attribute sightings to misidentifications of known animals, such as bears or Himalayan brown bears, and the influence of cultural beliefs and superstitions.

 How to See a Bigfoot

-2. Remove all inner resistance (fear) to seeing it.
+- Remove all inner resistance (fear) to seeing it.
+This is about letting go, energy flowing, not contracting yourself.

-5. Prepare your mind with the acceptance that bigfoot is real.
+- Prepare your mind to accept that Bigfoot is real.